 Confirmation bias is a propensity to look only for the information that confirms the beliefs that you already have.
-For instance, if you believe the EUR/USD is going to go up, you will look for the news, the technical indicators and the fundamental factors that support your belief.
+For instance if you believe the price of Google (GOOG:xnas) is going to go up, you will look for the news, the technical indicators and the fundamental factors that support your belief.